-To keep this muscle strong it is useful to have a structured regular time when this is practiced, such as in the car, at dinner, or during bed time.
-In a family we recommend that parents go first.
-Nothing is more annoying that asking your kid every day how they feel.
+To keep this muscle strong it is useful to have a structured regular time when this is practiced, such as in the car, at dinner, or during bedtime.
+In a family, we recommend that parents go first.
+Nothing is more annoying than asking your kid every day how they feel.
 Even though most kids will deny it, studies show that parents are the powerful influencer to role model respecting and expressing the whole range of emotions—not just the easy ones.

 Warning: Parents, this doesn’t mean inappropriately over share your feelings.
 You aren’t your kids’ friend, you are their parent, so adjust emotional boundaries based on age.

 Not a talker?
 It can be hard.
 Talking about your feelings makes you vulnerable.
 If you don’t feel like being vulnerable or sharing, just get your feeling out of your brain by writing it down.
 This can be a step on the journey to sharing your feelings with somebody else, or an end in and of itself.

 Words are friends with many people, but not everyone.
 If you’re not one for a nightly journal, get scribbling.
 Or do both – write and then scribble over it.

 While the poster or print out is a tool to begin the EI workouts, but won’t always be needed.
 A middle school girl we worked with many years ago struggled with EI, and therefore empathy.
 In just two weeks of daily workouts she went from silently pointing to the faces to express her feelings, to pointing and saying the words, to knowing the words for not just her own experiences, but for her peers’ emotions as well.
 The earlier you start the workouts, the easier it is to learn.